Koredotcom/SearchAssist-Toolkit/Evaluation/RAG_Evaluator/README.md

 ```
 Replace `EVALUATION_MODEL_NAME` with the actual name of your model, and replace `app_id` and `auth_token` with the `streamId` and `JWT auth token` of your Search AI application.

+## Future Improvements

+- Add support for additional evaluators.
+- Generate User friendly reports.
+- Support for synthetic test data set generator.
+- Support for custom LLMs(Azure, Claude etc).
+- More to come....!

+## Contributing

+We welcome contributions to this project!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear and descriptive messages.
+4. Push your changes to your fork.
+5. Open a pull request with a detailed description of your changes.

+For major changes, please open an issue first to discuss what you would like to change.
+This helps ensure that your contribution is aligned with the project's goals and avoids duplication of effort.